Dwight Veterinary Clinic

 Between annual dental cleanings and exams, we strongly encourage at-home dental care.
 Aim to brush your pet’s teeth every 1-2 days, especially after a meal.
 At-home dental care reduces plaque build-up and oral bacteria that may lead to more detrimental conditions.

 The younger the better!
 The younger your pet is when you begin brushing their teeth, the easier it will be for you.
 If your pet is too resistant, dental treats and toys are great alternatives.
 Not only will your pet love their treats and toys, but plaque build-up will be removed while their gums are massaged.
-We can further discuss at-home dental care and recommend pet toothpastes, toothbrushes, and oral solutions, as well as treats and toys.
+We can further discuss at-home dental care and recommend pet toothpaste, toothbrushes, and oral solutions, as well as treats and toys.

 Join the Dwight Veterinary Clinic Family Today!